Recken/Watermark-PDF/README.md

 # Watermark-PDF
-The scope is adding a watermark in each page of a pdf
+Tool for adding a watermark into each PDF page